shanselman/Windows-Wifi-Manager/README.md

 I think I may add "wifiprofiles delete NAME" as well.
 That would be useful.
 Or you can. ;)

+##Possibilities

+I have a WifiProfile class that's basic, but it woudln't be hard to put a WinForms wrapper around this thing.
+It would be a fun challenge to DUPLICATE the Win7 dialog exactly.

 ##Example Run

 ````C:\>WifiProfiles.exe